 MY FATHER AND ME

 It is now more than 20 years since my father died and throughout that time I have continued to look for him, trying to find the man I never really knew.
-I had no sense of him as I have of my mother, my brothers or friends, he seemed to be just a shell, a container which on the rare occasion I was allowed to look inside seemed to me empty.
+I had no sense of him as I have of my mother, my brothers or friends.
+He seemed to be just a shell, an empty container which on rare occasions I was allowed to look inside.
 Yet he was a man like any other.
 Was it the war and the long separation?
 Five years, during which time I changed from a seven year old to a twelve year old, from a child to an adolescent with all the uncertainty of youth; from a seed to a plant still young and swaying in the breeze but changed and this change occurred without his influence and presence.
 No father figure to guide me; no male role model to shape and influence me.
 Five long years, a lifetime of absence during which even my memory of him had faded.
 I cannot recall ever thinking of him, it was as if he didn’t exist in my life.
 But I knew that he wrote to us.
 Mum used to read his letters out but I can’t remember anything about them.
 What if I try and concentrate, ask my brother Geoffrey who being two years older might recall more and in greater detail, would I find part of him?

 Was it the war that changed him?
 Living through the bombing the 100 days of continual bombardment and then the rockets V1 and V2 raining down on the people of London.
 That must have had an effect on him.
 Never knowing whether he would get through the day or night.
 Rushing for the shelters when the siren wailed its mournful tune.
 Calling him to take cover wherever he could find.
 Crowding into a tube station and trying to get some rest on anything he could find.
 That must have taken its toil and made him a survivor relying on his wits and depending on no one.
 Then it was all over and he had tried to resume a normal life with a wife and three boys he now hardly knew.